Rural School Turnaround and Reform

 A volume in the series: Contemporary Perspectives on School Turnaround and Reform.
-Editor(s): Coby V. Meyers, University of Virginia.
-Marlene J. Darwin, American Institutes for Research.
+Editor(s): Adam Kho, University of Southern California.
+Alisha Butler, Wesleyan University.
+Lam D. Pham, North Carolina State University.

-We are entitling the fourth book in the series Rural School Turnaround and Reform: It’s Hard Work!
-Overall, the body of scholarly work and research that examines school turnaround and reform in rural areas is slim; as such, this volume can add to the body of work and contribute to new knowledge in a much-needed area.
-In this volume, we seek chapter contributions that will speak to the challenges, successes, and opportunities to improve low-performing rural schools.
-Among the numerous rural contextual possibilities, we especially encourage chapter proposal submissions focused on Native American and other Indigenous populations’ education contexts and school turnaround.
-Chapter contributions can be conceptual arguments, policy analyses or perspectives, research findings, or some combination of these or other ways to consider the work (i.e., we are open to considering what you want to communicate and how you would communicate it).
+We have entitled the fourth book in the series Rural School Turnaround and Reform: It’s Hard Work!
+Overall, the body of scholarly work and research that examines school turnaround and reform in rural areas is slim; as such, this volume adds to the body of work and contributes to new knowledge in a much-needed area.
+In this volume, we present chapters that speak to the challenges, successes, and opportunities to improve low-performing rural schools.
+Chapters range from conceptual arguments to policy analyses or research findings, as well as some combination of these or other ways to consider rural school turnaround and reform.